alexandrotrevino/fugue-states/README.md

 ```

 The `sense` directory contains custom abstractions for the configuration
 and usage of the MetaWear sensor.
+These structures call the MBIENTLAB API,
+manage the Bluetooth LE (BLE) connection, parse the sensor data, and send
+it over network via the Open Sound Control (OSC) protocol.
+They can also
+receive OSC control messages to start and stop data streaming or, in the
+future, configure the sensors remotely.

 The `patch` directory contains abstractions in PlugData (PureData) for
-receiving sensor data via the Open Sound Control (OSC) protocol; parsing
+receiving sensor data via the BLE/OSC pathway discussed above; parsing
 multiplexed sensor data; graphical control interfaces; and mapping data
 to arbitrary outputs.
+Aside from ingesting data, the `patch` aspect of
+the project also hopefully explores creative and musical instrumentation
+using the input data.

 ### Roadmap